alexandertepaev/forte_bacnet_client_dev/README.md

 BACnet/IP client module for [Eclipse 4diac](https://www.eclipse.org/4diac/), which was developed throughout the course of writing bachelor's thesis at the TU Vienna.

-This module is based on the functions provided by the [BACnet Stack library](http://bacnet.sourceforge.net/) and on the FORTE's existing functionality - dynamic IO configuration concept and emBrick module.
+This module is based on the functions provided by the [BACnet Stack library](http://bacnet.sourceforge.net/) and on the FORTE's dynamic IO configuration concept and emBrick module.

-Main features:
+Features:
-+ Allows to configure and issue ReadProperty, WriteProperty, and SubscribeCOV service requests
++ Allows to configure and issue ReadProperty, WriteProperty, and SubscribeCOV service requests.
-+ Supports BACnet's Who-Is/I-Am services requests and provides automatic network address discovery
++ Supports BACnet's Who-Is/I-Am services requests and provides automatic network address discovery.
-+ Supports handling of simple and complex acknowledgments (in response to ReadProperty and WriteProperty) and UnconfirmedCOVNotification services
++ Supports handling of simple and complex acknowledgments (in response to ReadProperty and WriteProperty) and UnconfirmedCOVNotification services.

 Tested on:
 + Ubuntu 18.04.5 LTS